sahilkumarsahoo07/chatappey/README.md

 This is a **proprietary project**.
 Contributions are **not accepted** at this time.

-If you find bugs or have suggestions, please open an issue but do not submit pull requests.

 ---

 ## ⚠️ Disclaimer

 This project is for educational and personal use only.
-The developer is not responsible for any misuse of this application.
+The developer is not responsible for any misuse.

 ---